Ihab-Asaad/Data_Challenge/README.md

 # Installation
 Installation in editable mode:
-After cloning the project, change the folder to Dat_Challenge folder and type:
+After cloning the project, change the folder to Data_Challenge folder and type:

 ```shell
 pip install -e .